 We welcome visitors who meet the following guidelines:

-- Must pass the visitor COVID-19 self-screening, including symptoms, international travel, and exposure risk* before entering the care facility.
+- Must pass the visitor COVID-19 self-screening, including history of COVID-19 infection in previous 10 days, COVID-19 symptoms, and exposed to COVID in the previous 10 days before entering the care facility.

 Visitors who are COVID-19-positive or suspected COVID-19-positive: